-Are the Keys to Success
+Collaboration and Flexibility Are the Keys to Success

 While I conducted studies in grad school my advisors always told me to stay away from “treatment packages” as we would never know what specific part of the treatment package was working (unless of course we could set appropriate controls).
 In a perfect world, that would be true.
 And, as BCBAs we should strive to bring the rigor of the scientific approach to everything we do.